Judge blocks release of Bob Saget’s autopsy records for now - NewsBreak

 Under a Florida law passed following the death of NASCAR legend Dale Earnhardt two decades ago, records related to autopsies are required to be kept confidential, with only surviving family members or a government agency as part of its official duties allowed to view them.

 However, “upon a showing of good cause,” a court can allow the records to be viewed or copied under the supervision of the records’ custodian.
-In allowing the records to be viewed, a judge must consider whether it’s necessary to evaluate governmental performance and the seriousness of the intrusion into the family’s privacy, among other criteria, according to the law.
+In allowing the records to be viewed, a judge must consider whether it’s necessary to evaluate governmental performance and the seriousness of the intrusion into the family’s privacy, among other criteria, according to the law.‘Fall’ deaths like Bob Saget’s are on the rise in York Co.

 “No legitimate public interest would be served by the release or dissemination of the records to the public,” said the lawsuit by Saget’s family.